Gladys Bentley’s Story

 “I have earned the distinction of being the first, and in some cases, the only performer of my race to crash the most plush glitter spots.
 I am still a star.”– Gladys Bentley

 Gladys Bentley was born on August 12, 1907 in Philadelphia, Pennsylvania, to a working class family.
-Her father was African American and her mother was an immigrant from Trinidad.
+Her father was African American and her mother was from Trinidad.
 The eldest of four children, Bentley had a difficult upbringing.
 At a young age Bentley discovered she was a lesbian; she felt more comfortable in boys clothes and was attracted to women.
 Her parents disapproved of her sexuality and took her to several doctors with hopes to “cure” her.
 At age 16, feeling unwanted in her own home, Bentley ran away to Harlem, New York, the heart of the Harlem Renaissance.

 In Harlem, Bentley started playing piano at all-night rent parties, and became well known for her deep voice, her boyish apparel, and for performing popular songs of the era with an unladylike twist.
-Bentley then worked as a performer at Mad House, a club located in the iconic street “Jungle Alley, ” and became an instant sensation.
+Bentley then worked as a performer at Mad House, a club located in the iconic “Jungle Alley, ” and became an instant sensation.
 Bentley soon became the headliner in different clubs including the notorious speakeasy The Clam House, where she performed in her signature tuxedo and top-hat and openly flirted with women in the audience.
-In the late 1920s Bentley started a recording career with OKeh recordings company, which would span for two decades.
-She performed in clubs all over the country and even inspired characters in several books.
+In the late 1920s Bentley started a recording career with OKeh Records, which would span for two decades.
+She performed in clubs all over the country and inspired characters in several books.

 In the 1930s, the Great Depression and the repeal of Prohibition led to greater regulation of the entertainment industry, including the music venues in Harlem.
 While Bentley was able to continue her performing career, she had to adapt her performance to match the times.
 She moved to Los Angeles in 1937, but still faced legal challenges to perform in men’s clothing.